utooland/domparser/README.md

-# niddle
+# domparser-rs

 A super fast Node.js addon for HTML parsing and manipulation, written in Rust.
+It aims to provide a standard-compliant DOM API for Node.js.

 ## Features

+- **Standard Compliant**: Implements standard DOM APIs including `DOMParser`, `querySelector`, `classList`, and more, making it easy to migrate from browser-based code.
 - High-performance DOM parsing and manipulation
 - Exposes a simple JavaScript API via NAPI-RS
 - Designed for both server-side and CLI HTML processing